 This weekend marks the celebration of fathers around the nation.
-As we gear up for the festivities, some of which may occur outside, here is a look at your Father’s Day climatology - record high, low, and average rainfall (based on data from 1981-2010) for the Greensboro area.
+As we gear up for the festivities, some of which may occur outside, here is a look at your Father’s Day climatology - record high, low, and average rainfall (based on data from 1981-2010) for New York.

 If you plan to BBQ or take dad out for a special thank you meal, it will be hard to do so without feeling some tail-end impact of the 2012 drought.

 Since last year’s drought was so extreme and extensive, milk and beef prices are projected to be higher this year.

 And, if you are planning on hitting the golf course this weekend, you may be interested in this 2007 study.
 It takes a look at the impact of climate change and the length of the golf season.
 Over the past 100 years, the average temperature across the continental U.S. has risen 1.3°F. The study found that the temperature increase means more available golfing days across the U.S., with the West and the South seeing the biggest increase of up to 29 days.